MeteoSwiss/opendata-forecast-data/README.md

 codes_info
 ```

-- list all the GRIB messages:
+- List all the GRIB messages in a file:
 ```
 grib_ls filename.grib
 ```